 In November 2023, a new system of electronic travel authorisation called ETIAS (European Travel Information and Authorisation System) is expected to be introduced for security purposes.
 It will cover the Schengen Area as well as Bulgaria, Croatia, Cyprus and Romania.
 It is similar to the US ESTA system in that it is a waiver rather than a visa.
 It is for individuals who do not need a visa to enter the designated countries.
 This new system will require British citizens entering the Schengen Area or another eligible country from November 2023 onwards to register their details on an online platform before travelling.

 Once registered under ETIAS, British citizens are allowed to enter the Schengen Area and other eligible countries as many times as they want within a 3-year period (or until the passport they registered with expires) before they need to re-register.
 This is subject to the 90-day limit set out above.
 For more information, read the ETIAS webpage.

 For individuals intending to drive a vehicle in an EU country, there are new restrictions to be aware of.

-If you plan on driving your own car and using your UK driving licence, you should have:
+If you plan on driving your own car and using your UK driving licence, you should check if you need:

 an International Driving Permit (IDP) for some countries

-These requirements may be different for renting a vehicle in an EU country, so be sure to check this with your rental car provider before your date of travel.
-For more information, see Driving Abroad.
+There may be different requirements if you’re renting a vehicle in an EU country, so be sure to check this with your rental car provider before your date of travel.
+For more information, read Driving abroad.